Jai West

 Jai West (ジェイ・ウェスト; born October 24, 1976) is an actor and poet of French Canadian and Japanese descent born in Vancouver, British Columbia and currently based in Tokyo, Japan.

 He is best known for his work on screen as manic Japanese American gangster Lee in Sion Sono's Hazard (2005), a thief grappling with his sexual identity in Gen Sekiguchi's Survive Style 5+ (2004), and portraying Beethoven in the popular Tokyo Gas commercials.
 He has appeared in numerous films and television series, from 21 Jump Street (1990) to Takashi Shimizu's The Great Horror Family (2004) and Takashi Miike's Big Bang Love, Juvenile A (2006).
 West has released two spoken word poetry albums in Japanese and English under the pseudonym Lotus Chamelion.

 In 2018, he became the chairman of Iron Chef Canada.

+West is scheduled to publish his debut book, Dragon Man: An Actor’s Transformation, through UK publisher Collective Ink on April 28, 2026, and with a North American edition to follow through Simon & Schuster on May 5, 2026.
+The memoir chronicles his life in Tokyo as a half-Japanese actor while exploring themes of self-discovery, resilience, and creativity through the lens of Eastern and Western philosophical traditions.

 Career

 In 2000, West collaborated with his then-girlfriend, J-pop singer Olivia Lufkin, on two tracks for her debut solo studio album, Synchronicity, which was released by Avex Trax.
 He co-wrote and performed on "Liquid Skies", a whimsical fairy tale about a pegasus and a mermaid coming together to fulfill her longing for wings and "Soulmate", a duet that explores the theme of reincarnation.
 The album peaked at number twenty on the Oricon Charts.

 In 2016, West starred alongside Pamela Anderson and Dree Hemingway in the Canadian-Japanese drama The People Garden.
 He played a mysterious driver and worker.

 In 2018, West was announced as the Iron Chef Canada chairman, which premiered on October 17 on Food Network.

 In 2021, West portrayed the arch-villain Lyon Arkland in the Kamen Rider film Zero-one Others: Kamen Rider MetsubouJinrai.
 The movie's release coincided with the 50th anniversary of the historic tokusatsu superhero franchise.
 Lyon Arkland is the CEO of ZAIA Enterprise, a global weapons manufacturing company and transforms into Kamen Rider Zaia.